codalab/codalab-worksheets/docs/Server-Setup.md

 # Requirements

 All you need is a version of Docker and docker-compose compatible with docker-compose file version 3.5.
-Note that while Docker/docker-compose should be cross-platform, we have only tested Ubuntu.
+Note that while Docker/docker-compose should be cross-platform, we have only tested Ubuntu and MacOS.
-If you try to use CodaLab on MacOS or Windows and run into issues, feel free to let us know, but those platforms are not officially supported at the moment.
+If you try to use CodaLab on Windows and run into issues, feel free to let us know, but those platforms are not officially supported at the moment.

 * [docker](https://docs.docker.com/install/) version 17.12.0+